Frankston line: Rolling stock

 The Frankston line uses three different types of electric multiple unit (EMU) trains that are operated in a split six-car configuration, with three doors per side on each carriage.
 The primary rolling stock featured on the line is the Comeng EMUs, built by Commonwealth Engineering between 1981 and 1988.
 These train sets are the oldest on the Melbourne rail network and subsequently will be replaced by the mid-2030s.
 Siemens Nexas EMUs are also widely featured on the line, originally built between 2002 and 2005 these train sets feature more modern technology than the Comeng trains.
 The final type of rolling stock featured on the line is the X'Trapolis 100 built by Alstom between 2002 and 2004, and 2009 and 2020.
 All of these rolling stock models are widely used on other lines across the metropolitan network and work as the backbone of the network.

+Services on the Frankston Line were supplemented by the X'Trapolis 2.0 trains in May 2026.
+The first of the X'Trapolis 2.0 trains entered service on 3 May 2026 with services beginning on the Frankston line shortly after.
+These trains feature new and upgraded passenger information systems to display relevant information about the train and its journey, designated bicycle storage areas, and 6 cars that are fully walk through.

 Alongside the passenger trains, Frankston line tracks and equipment are maintained by a fleet of engineering trains.
 The four types of engineering trains are: the shunting train; designed for moving trains along non-electrified corridors and for transporting other maintenance locomotives, for track evaluation; designed for evaluating track and its condition, the overhead inspection train; designed for overhead wiring inspection, and the infrastructure evaluation carriage designed for general infrastructure evaluation.
 Most of these trains are repurposed locomotives previously used by V/Line, Metro Trains, and the Southern Shorthaul Railroad.

-Planned rolling stock

-From the middle of 2020s, the next generation of the X'Trapolis family of electric EMUs—the X'Trapolis 2.0—will be introduced.
-This new model will fully replace the existing fleet of Comeng EMUs currently operating on the line currently with new, modern, and technologically advanced trains.
-The new trains will include features designed to increase passenger comfort like quicker doors, allowing for reduced boarding times, passenger information systems to display relevant information about the train and its journey, designated bicycle storage areas, and 6 cars that are fully walk through.
-For reliability, the trains have a higher energy efficiency to work with a lower network voltage.
-Finally, accessibility is improved through new interior designs featuring fold-up seating to allow additional space for wheelchair users and passenger operated automatic wheelchair ramps (located behind the two driver cabs).